Practice Policy Update Regarding COVID-19Read Our Full Policy

 A dental bridge will restore the appearance and partial function of a smile for those missing multiple consecutive teeth.
 It can also replace a single missing tooth.
 This popular dental restoration is made to ‘bridge’ the gap when teeth are missing.
+Bridges restore both function and aesthetics to patients’ smiles.
+They can also help to maintain patients’ overall oral health.
 Dr. David Weinstock is an excellent restorative dentist in Bala Cynwyd, PA and offer bridges.

 There are several types of dental bridges for you to choose from.
 Dr. Weinstock will examine your teeth and overall oral health.
 He can then help you determine which missing tooth replacement option is best for you and your lifestyle, cosmetic goals, and oral health.